top of page

 Israeli Snack Bites from the Hebrew/Gregorian Calendar:

-• A Reason to Party: Tu B'Av (a Jewish day of love) and Valentine's Day.
+Tu B'Av (a Jewish day of love) and Valentine's Day.

-• Three Days of Rest in One Week: Friday (Muslim), Saturday (Jewish), Sunday (Christian).
+Three days of rest in one week: Friday (Muslim), Saturday (Jewish), Sunday (Christian).

-• Fancy Hebrew Date: Adding a "Hey" to the Hebrew year – for example, H'Tashpa"h (ה׳תשפ״ה).
+Adding the prefix "Hey" to the year – for example, H'Tashpa" (ה׳תשפ״ה - 5785).
 For instance: B' Av H'Tashpa"h (ב׳ באב ה׳תשפ״ה).

-• Calendar Song: "Shneim Asar Yerachim" (Twelve Months) by Naomi Shemer.
-(Click to hear YouTube video with the song, below)
+• A Classic Calendar Song: "Shneim Asar Yerachim" (Twelve Months) by Naomi Shemer.

 Historical Bits